Trip Grade: Fitness level and Health

-Foreign Nationals clients including natives (Nepalese) are required to submit the immunization certificate of Covid-19 vaccination.
+Foreign Nationals clients including natives (Nepalese) are required to submit the immunization certificate for Covid-19 vaccination.
 We care for our client’s safety and well-being.
 It’s a humble request to all our valuable clients to submit a Covid-19 Vaccination Certificate because of the rising covid cases.

 Please be informed that it is mandatory for everyone to submit the Covid- 19 immunization certificate.
-We request you to inform us if you have any pre-existing medical conditions related to heart and lung diseases that will lead to a more serious outcome.
+We request you inform us if you have any pre-existing medical conditions related to heart and lung diseases that will lead to a more serious outcome.
 So do consult your doctor before planning for this trek.

 Responsible Everest Base Camp Trek

 Eternal Himalaya has been collaborating with Kathmandu Environmental Education Project (KEEP) to reduce the negative impacts associated with environmental degradation.
 We are eco-conscious about the growing environmental pollution of the Khumbu region.
 We organize safe and ecologically sustainable treks by providing education, methods and raising awareness in order to protect the unique ecosystem of our country.